AnyaIp/Dash-Notes/README.md

 # Dash-Notes
-Share some examples of using Dash Components
+Share some examples of using Plotly Dash